 - Fixed Asset Schedule

 The financial model provides a framework to derive a detailed business plan and cash flow forecast as required by investors in a machine rental and distribution business.
-The financial model is available in two versions, one with only the input cells editable (Free) and all cells editable (FULL Version).
+The financial model is available in two versions, a PDF Demo Version and the Excel Model with all input cells editable.

 Executive Summary Sheet